Prime Minister of Russia: Temporary absence

-The Federal constitutional law "On the Government of the Russian Federation" says "in the case of temporary absence of the Chairman of the Government of the Russian Federation, his duties are performed by one of the deputy chairmen of the Government of the Russian Federation in accordance with a written distribution of responsibilities".
-It's automatically and President's Executive Order is not required in that moment.
+The Federal constitutional law "On the Government of the Russian Federation" says "in the case of temporary absence of the Chairperson of the Government of the Russian Federation, their duties are performed by one of the deputy chairpersons of the Government of the Russian Federation in accordance with a written distribution of responsibilities".
+It is automatic and the President's Executive Order is not required in that moment.
 The Federal constitutional law "On the Government of the Russian Federation" does not limit the term of "temporary absence" of the prime minister and the term of work of the acting prime minister.

 There can be more than one First Deputy Prime Minister of Russia, therefore written distribution of responsibilities is the most important document.
 The office of First Vice-Premier is not provisioned by Constitution and it is not separate office.
-The Chapter 6 of the Constitution of Russia says, that "The Government of the Russian Federation consists of the Chairman of the Government of the Russian Federation, Deputy Chairman of the Government of the Russian Federation and federal ministries".
+The Chapter 6 of the Constitution of Russia says, that "The Government of the Russian Federation consists of the Chairperson of the Government of the Russian Federation, Deputy Chairperson of the Government of the Russian Federation and federal ministries".

 When the whole of government resigned

-The prime minister can leave his post at his own request or if it is impossible for him to exercise his powers.
+The prime minister can leave their post at their own request or if it is impossible for them to exercise their powers.
 The Federal constitutional law "On the Government of the Russian Federation" says that the dismissal of the prime minister entails the resignation of the entire government.
-If the prime minister resigns, the president has the right to delegate his duties to one of his Vice-premiers.
+If the prime minister resigns, the president has the right to delegate their duties to one of their Vice-premiers.
 This situation cannot continue for more than two months – this period is reserved for the head of state to select a candidate for a new prime minister and submit it to The state Duma.

 Very often, the acting prime minister later proposed the State Duma as the new prime minister.

 Succession of the presidency

 Prime Minister Vladimir Putin became acting president after the resignation of Boris Yeltsin.

 In case of the president's death, resignation or impeachment, the prime minister becomes a temporary president until new presidential elections which must take place within three months.
 The prime minister as acting president may not dissolve the State Duma, announce a referendum or propose amendments to the Constitution.

-The Russian Constitution does not explicitly specify who should become acting president if the prime minister is not appointed or is unable to perform his or her duties.
-Some believe that in the case of incapacity of the president and prime minister, the chairman of the Federation Council should become acting head of state.
+The Russian Constitution does not explicitly specify who should become acting president if the prime minister is not appointed or is unable to perform their duties.
+Some believe that in the case of incapacity of the president and prime minister, the chairperson of the Federation Council should become acting head of state.
 However, nowhere in the legislation is this fixed.